digitallawyer/openlegaldictionary/_definitions/ministerial.md

 ---
 title: Ministerial
 permalink: "/definitions/ministerial.html"
-body: That which ls done tm-der the authority of a superior; opposed to judicial;
+body: That which is done tm-der the authority of a superior; opposed to judicial;
   that which involves obedience to Instructions, but demands no special discre-tlon, judgment, or skill
 published_at: '2018-07-07'